LambdaFanatics/scala-workshop-stocks-rest/WORKSHOP_GUIDE.md

 > Create a new __trait__ `StockRestApi` to separate the routes implementation.

 2) Now we should implement tests for each http rest api method.
-> Implement the body of all test methods in such a way that they invoke the correct http method
+> Implement the body of all the test methods in such a way that they invoke the correct http method
 > and test that the expected result is returned to the client.

 ##PART 2
+In this part of the workshop we will extend the existing application with a database.
+That is we will use a postgres database instance, connect to it and update our model to store and retrieve data via the database.

+We use docker-compose to install and run a postgres instance and initialize the database schema with data.

+_Note:_ In a real life application the database schema will involve along side the application and a proper migration library may be used like `flyway`.

+1) First we need to initialize the postgres database.

 ### Integrating database via slick